liyu10000/playboy/README.md

+This is my play station for various "python" functionalities.
+As specified by folder name, it contains some different usages.

-This is a simple script to automatically get posts from popular sites and update on sina webo.
+weibo: automatically get posts from popular sites and update on sina weibo
 1. to get the app_key and app_secret, you need to register here: open.weibo.com/apps
 2. follow the steps to get your access_token: https://www.itengli.com/python_weibo/
 3. after that, it should be able to run the script.

+tieba: automatically get posts from popular sites and update on baidu tieba (not completed)

+webpage: download fictions from certain sites